 Learning in Common Courses

 LinC 101.
 First-Year Writing Seminar.
 The First-Year Seminar (FYS) program at Moravian College builds and sustains a vibrant campus-based educational community committed to the success of first-year college students.
 FYS courses engage students in critical and creative reading and writing, thinking and speaking, through topics drawn from the instructors’ disciplines.
-The seminars allow students to work closely with faculty on engaging topics while they practice the processes necessary to academic success and learn values that sustain a community of learners.
+The writing seminars allow students to work closely with faculty on engaging topics while they practice the processes necessary to academic success and learn values that sustain a community of learners.
 Seminars will refine the students’ skills in critical and creative reading and thinking, discussion, and writing.
-Sample themes for the FYS include poverty, introduction to history, sustainability, drugs and society, and introduction to peace and justice studies.
+Sample themes for the FYS include Ghandi and non-violence; the ethics of life and death; the happiness investment; the biology of love and sex; transitions from youth; what’s “news”; and poverty in a global context.
 (F1)

 Writing 100.
 Writing as a communication process central to learning and life.
 Helps students write in varied styles for varied audiences, use research materials and cite them appropriately, and use technology as a tool for research and writing.
 Students will work collaboratively in workshop settings and will practice both oral and written communication.
 Each section will have its own subject-area focus.
 (F1)

 110. World Geography and Global Issues.
 Relationships between place and culture, politics, economics, and society.
 How various regions respond to problems such as poverty, war, and health care, and how their responses affect the global community.
 Topics change at the discretion of the instructor.
 Two 70-minute periods.
 (M5)